mongodb/leafygreen-ui/.changeset/fluffy-birds-sneeze.md

 '@leafygreen-ui/button': patch
 ---

-Add focus styles to override team specific focus styles
+Add focus styles to to override any global button styles